 Epimediums come in many variants.
 The photos here show a fraction of what you can see at OpdeHaar.
 Most are happy in shade and generally cope well with dry conditions.
 They spread by rhizomes.
 Indeed some, such as the E.X youngianum hybrids, are vigorous enough to be considered as good groundcover candidates.
 The old leaves can be clipped off in early February to render the Spring flowers better visible.
 You can do the Hellebore leaves at the same time!
 Wikipedia gives a quick review of the genus but the standard text is W.T.Stearn’s “The Genus Epimedium” (ISBN 1 84246 039 0).
 This book also covers other members of the Berberidaceae family, notably Podophyllums.
 It is therefore useful for the shade/woodland gardener.

-There are a variety of different species of hellebore.
-However, the following notes are restricted to H.niger, H.orientalis and their hybrids.
+There are a variety of different species of hellebore – a typical woodland plant and harbiger of Spring.
 These colourful plants, together with snowdrops, herald a new gardening year.
 The flowers of the natural species do rather “hang their heads”.
 Increasingly various selections and hybrids are available where flowers are more visible and outward facing.
-Fully upward-facing flowers can be damaged by snow and rain.